Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Theory of Reasoning Shortcuts

 Under \cref{assu:monotonic}, the next result holds:

-This theorem indicates a viable way to mitigate RSs for all NeSy predictors that obey \cref{assu:monotonic}.
-In fact, zeroing the count on deterministic RSs (\cref{thm:count-rss}) implies avoiding all RSs in the learning task.
+\changed{ This result highlights that \textit{extremality reduces the space of equivalent optima} by preventing different concept assignments from being indistinguishable at the label level.
+It indicates we can mitigate RSs for all NeSy predictors that obey \cref{assu:monotonic}.} In fact, zeroing the count on deterministic RSs (\cref{thm:count-rss}) implies avoiding all RSs in the learning task \changed{and, in particular, avoiding shortcut NeSy predictors}.
 For NeSy predictors model classes obeying \cref{assu:monotonic}, the identifiability result gives that, in the absence of deterministic RSs, \textbf{\textit{maximizing the likelihood on labels permits the correct grounding of the concepts}}.
 This, in turn, presupposes finding additional mitigations that, paired with maximum-likelihood \cref{eq:dpl-learning-objective}, guarantee the \textit{updated count} of deterministic reasoning shortcuts equals zero.
 We will discuss next (\cref{sec:mitigations}) how different mitigations act on the count reduction.

 \begin{remark} As a corollary of \cref{thm:identifiability-rss}, for probabilistic logic methods (including \PNSP like \DPL \citep{manhaeve2018deepproblog}, \SL \citep{xu2018semantic}, and \texttt{SPL} \citep{ahmed2022semantic}), all non-deterministic RSs can be constructed from convex combinations of deterministic RSs {\citep[Proposition 3]{marconato2023not}}.
 This guarantees that if there are no deterministic RSs, then there are also no other RSs.
 Moreover, as will be discussed in \cref{sec:awareness}, it is possible to leverage this geometrical aspect to construct non-deterministic RSs from convex combinations of deterministic ones, whose uncertainty on (some of) the learned concepts reveals which of them are affected by RSs. \end{remark}